VidProM: A Million-scale Real Prompt-Gallery Dataset for Text-to-Video Diffusion Models: Introduction

 $\bullet$ \textbf{Inspiring new research directions.} The introduction of our new text-to-video prompt-gallery dataset, \dsnameM~, opens up many exciting research directions.
 With the help of our \dsnameM~, researchers can develop better, more efficient, and safer text-to-video diffusion models: (1) For better models, researchers can utilize our \dsnameM~ as a comprehensive set of prompts to evaluate their trained models, distill new models using our prompt-(generated)-video pairs, and engage in prompt engineering.
 (2) For more efficient models, researchers can search for related prompts in our \dsnameM~ and reconstruct new videos from similar existing videos, thereby avoiding the need to generate videos from scratch.
 (3) For safer models, researchers can develop specialized models to distinguish generated videos from real videos to combat misinformation, and train video copy detection models to identify potential copyright issues.
-Apart from diffusion models, text-video pairs can also be utilized in multimodal learning tasks such as video-text retrieval and video captioning.
-Our prompts and synthetic videos can help mitigate copyright concerns associated with using online videos and alleviate the difficulty of collecting video-text data.

 To sum up, this paper makes the following contributions: \textbf{(1)} We contribute the first text-to-video prompt-gallery dataset, \dsnameM~, which includes $1.67$ million unique prompts from real users and $6.69$ million generated videos by $4$ state-of-the-art diffusion models. \textbf{(2)} We highlight the necessity of collecting a new prompt dataset specialized for text-to-video diffusion models by comparing our \dsnameM~ with DiffusionDB. \textbf{(3)} We reveal several exciting research directions inspired by \dsnameM~ and position it as a rich database for future studies.